kaifqureshi457-oss/my-research-portfolio/README.md

-# Research Portfolio: Data Analytics & Sustainability
+# Research Portfolio: Sustainability & data analystics

 Welcome to my research portfolio!
-I am a Sustainability reaseacher,solar design engineer and Data Analystwith a background in Solar energy and Digital Marketing, passionate about using data to solve real-world sustainability challenges.
+I am a Sustainability reaseacher,solar design engineer and Data Analystics with a background in Solar energy and Digital Marketing, passionate about using data to solve real-world sustainability challenges.

 ## 🌍 Global Air Quality Trends
 An interactive dashboard analyzing PM2.5 concentrations across 20+ global cities.